You need to submit rent receipts if the total rent that you declare for a full-year (12 months) is more than INR 1 lakh.

 Some people do create fake rent receipts and try to claim HRA tax exemption.

-Fake rent receipts can be caught by Income tax officer and you may have to pay penalties along with due income tax.
+Fake rent receipts can be caught by an Income tax officer and you may have to pay penalties along with due income tax.

 HRA Rent Paid Proof